Anne Giardini

-From 2008 to 2014, Giardini was president of Weyerhaeuser Company Limited, a subsidiary of Weyerhaeuser Company, in the forestry industry.
-She joined Weyerhaeuser in 1994 and became Canadian vice-president and general counsel in 2006.
+From 2008 to 2014, Giardini served as president of Weyerhaeuser's Canadian subsidiary, Weyerhaeuser Company Ltd. Giardini joined Weyerhaeuser as legal counsel in 1994 and was appointed to vice president in 2006.

-Giardini is an active volunteer and on the board of a number of Vancouver organizations, including having served as Chair of the Greater Vancouver Board of Trade, Vancouver International Writers Festival (chair), UniverCity at SFU, and Simon Fraser University (deputy chair).
-She is also a supporter of Plan Canada and volunteer for Vancouver YWCA's Women of Distinction Awards and Young Women in Business.
-She has been on the boards of Hydro One, CMHC and TransLink, among others.
+Giardini is an active volunteer and has been a board member of several Vancouver-based non-profits.
+She has served as the Chair of the Greater Vancouver Board of Trade, Chair of the Vancouver International Writers Festival, Director of the BC Achievement Foundation, Deputy Chair of the Board of Governors of Simon Fraser University, and as a member of the Board of UniverCity.
+She is also a supporter of the Vancouver YWCA's Women of Distinction Awards and has volunteered as an event panelist for the Young Women in Business Network.

+Giardini has served on the board of numerous companies and organizations, including Thompson Creek Metals, Translink, WWF-Canada, Hydro One, the Pembina Institute, and the CMHC.
+Presently, she is a Director for Stella-Jones Inc. and Capstone Copper, as well as a Chair of K92 Mining Inc.

-Giardini was awarded a Queen Elizabeth II Diamond Jubilee Medal in January 2013 for her fundraising efforts for Plan Canada's Because I'm a Girl campaign, which supports females in Tanzania.
+Giardini was awarded a Queen Elizabeth II Diamond Jubilee Medal in January 2013 for her fundraising efforts for Plan Canada's Because I Am a Girl campaign, which supports females in Tanzania.
 In 2016, Giardini was appointed an Officer of the Order of Canada.
-She was appointed an Officer of British Columbia in 2018.
+In 2018, she was appointed an Officer of the Order of British Columbia.